 LaFollette offers the great services available in all residence halls at Ball State such as fitness rooms, free Internet access, free cable TV, and more.
 When you want to unwind, you can relax in front of a flat-screen TV or enjoy a game of pool.

-LaFollette Complex is home to the Social Sciences Living-Learning Community, Elementary and Early Education Living-Learning Community, Discover Living-Learning Community, Communication Living-Learning Community and Business Living Learning Community and is near academic buildings.
+LaFollette Complex is home to the Social Sciences Living-Learning Community, Elementary and Early Education Living-Learning Community, Discover Living-Learning Community, Theatre and Dance Living-Learning Community and Business Living Learning Community and is near academic buildings.

 Housing approximately 1,900 students, LaFollette Complex is the largest residence hall complex on campus.
 Its halls include Brayton/Clevenger, Knotts/Edwards, Mysch/Hurst, Woody/Shales, and Shively.